Ankh-Trust/credit-core/README.md

     To test that you have built PIE executable, install scanelf, part of paxutils, and use:

-    scanelf -e ./dynamicd
+    scanelf -e ./creditd

     The output should contain:

     TYPE
-    ET_DYN
+    ET__AC

 * Non-executable Stack
     If the stack is executable then trivial stack based buffer overflow exploits are possible if vulnerable buffers are found.
-By default, dynamic should be built with a non-executable stack but if one of the libraries it uses asks for an executable stack or someone makes a mistake and uses a compiler extension which requires an executable stack, it will silently build an executable without the non-executable stack protection.
+By default, credit should be built with a non-executable stack but if one of the libraries it uses asks for an executable stack or someone makes a mistake and uses a compiler extension which requires an executable stack, it will silently build an executable without the non-executable stack protection.

     To verify that the stack is non-executable after compiling use:
-    `scanelf -e ./dynamicd`
+    `scanelf -e ./creditd`

     the output should contain:
     STK/REL/PTL